-After epic debate, avian flu research sees light of dayMay 2nd, 2012 in Diseases, Conditions, Syndromes /
+After epic debate, avian flu research sees light of dayMay 2, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 After a marathon debate over a pair of studies that show how the avian H5N1 influenza virus could become transmissible in mammals, and an unprecedented recommendation by a government review panel to block publication, one of the studies was finally and fully published in the journal Nature (May 3, 2012).